(This post was updated on May 18, 2020)

 Technically speaking, our reader is right: collards are not perennial but rather biennial.
 However, in certain areas, they act like perennials.

-So, under good growing conditions if you leave the plants, Carmichael says they will self-seed and come back the following year.
-On the other hand, in years with a colder winter (such as the one we’re having in Atlantic Canada), the plants may not come back at all.
+So, under good growing conditions, if you leave the plants, Carmichael says they will self-seed and come back the following year.
+On the other hand, in years with a colder winter, the plants may not come back at all.

-“Certain varieties will probably be more viable than others,” says Carmichael, who plans to field test a variety of collards called Flash at Vesey’s for the first time this year.
-She promises to keep Rustik readers posted on how they do in the Maritime climate.
+“Certain varieties will probably be more viable than others,” says Carmichael, who field-tested a slow-bolting variety of collards called Flash at Vesey’s a few years ago.

-Horticulture supervisor at the Halifax Public Gardens, Bev MacPhail, expects Flash to do well.
-That’s because, broadly speaking, collards will take cold weather and can be harvested during the winter.
+Horticulture supervisor at the Halifax Public Gardens, Bev MacPhail, says collards are well suited to the Canadian Maritimes because they will take cold weather and can be harvested during the winter.
 “Especially if they are given some protection,” she says.
 In fact, MacPhail says their flavour is actually enhanced by frost.